Contract: $874,000 / General Contractor: West Bay Builders

 Contract: $1.6M / General Contractor: Sausal Corporation

-The Redwood Shores Library is a new 22,558 square foot single story high-tech library, light-filled building designed to take advantage of its waterside setting; community meeting rooms and gathering spaces; a family place and storytelling area for young children and their caregivers; a café with outdoor seating; the overall look-and-feel of a neighborhood bookstore; and an interactive interpretive center relating to the bay.
+The Redwood Shores Library is a new 22,558 square foot single-story high-tech library, light-filled building designed to take advantage of its waterside setting.
+It has community meeting rooms and gathering spaces, a family place and storytelling area for young children and their caregivers, a café with outdoor seating, the overall look-and-feel of a neighborhood bookstore, and an interactive interpretive center relating to the bay.

 Los Gatos Library

 This 12 million dollar, two-story 32,000 square foot ecofriendly building included electrical, fire alarm, security and communication design, and construction support for the new library.
 The electrical design incorporates high efficiency transformers with energy efficient lighting and daylight controls.
 The building has been designed to meet the criteria of LEED Gold and has been registered and submitted to USGBC (United States Green Building Council) for the Gold Level certification.